About Me: TMI

 In late 2008 we were surprised to find out I was expecting again.
 Around the same time I was getting nudges from family to look into quilting.
 I made my first quilt starting January from 2010 fabric donated by my mother in law.
 I got a nice mat and rotary cutter set for my birthday in 2010 and then dove in headfirst, checking out books from the library and researching quilting and history of blocks online.
 I have finished several quilts now, and have several tops finished.

 I love to read and enjoyed the book group we had through church.
-I still do digital scrapbook and various paper crafts but right now my hobby is pretty much sewing.
-I love blogging and use it as a journal of sorts , though I have not been good at keeping up in the last couple of years.
+I still do digital scrapbook and various paper crafts but right now my hobby is pretty much sewing, bags and quilts being my favorite projects.
+I used to use blogginh as a journal of sorts, though I have not been good at keeping up in the last couple of years.
 I also love to take pictures, though I don't have a nice camera.

 I am learning the need to balance out my personal activities, as I very easily get consumed by them and neglect everything else.